-• Global pointer optimization is not supported.

-Note: This is supported in the default kernel linkage mode.
-It is not supported only in this separate executable mode.

-Xilkernel does not feature a loader when creating new processes and threads.
+- Global pointer optimization is not supported. - Note: This is supported in the default kernel linkage mode.
+It is not supported only in this separate executable mode. - Xilkernel does not feature a loader when creating new processes and threads.
 It creates process and thread contexts to start of from memory images assumed to be initialized.
-Therefore, if any ELF file depends on initialized data sections, then the next time the same memory image is used to create a process, the initialized sections are invalid, unless some external mechanism is used to reload the ELF image before creating the process.
+Therefore, if any ELF file depends on initialized data sections, then the next time the same int elf_process_exit(void)